Price Transparency Guidance - October 2020

 Price Transparency for Clients

-So while we have outlined these examples, and we hope they are helpful in describing the shape or configuration of the charges for your work, you can be almost sure that none of them exactly matches it, except by chance in a few limited cases.
+So, while we have outlined these examples, and we hope they are helpful in describing the shape or configuration of the charges for your work, you can be almost sure that none of them exactly matches it, except by chance in a few limited cases.
 But this unavoidable mismatch is dealt with by another Law Society of Scotland requirement.
-All work to be carried out by solicitors in this firm or any other must be preceded by a written estimate or quotation of fees, vat and outlays to be incurred or expended.
+All work to be carried out by solicitors in this firm or any other must be preceded by a written estimate or quotation of fees, vat and outlays to be incurred or expended or confirmation of the basis on which fees will be charged.
 This costing is part of an obligation to issue clients with Terms of Business – a set of information made up of a formal letter and other related documentation.

 Areas of work

 A will is an important document to get right - in content, expression and execution.
 It is a mistake to think either that a will is not necessary or that it is necessarily straightforward.
 In Scotland, the law of inheritance can be complex and very often not what the ordinary client expects in terms of the rights of family members to a share – or not - of the estate.
 So Blaney Carnan Solicitors’ work will almost certainly involve discussing and advising on options and risks to achieve even the most basic will.
 If there are more complex family circumstances, dispositions of assets and/or potential or actual exposure to Inheritance Tax, then the work required may be extensive and thus carry an additional fee charge.

 For a basic job of consultation, advice, preparation of a single will, completion, execution and storage, the fee may be £200 plus vat £40.
 In addition, Blaney Carnan Solicitors store each new file electronically for which there is a transaction charge of £15 plus vat £3.
 For couples preparing Wills in broadly similar terms, the fee may be £300 plus vat £60 and a transaction charge of £15 plus vat £3.